learningOrchestra/mlToolKits/README.md

 <img src="./Learning_Orchestra_Architecture_feb_2022.png">

-As we can see on figure above, the Learning Orchestra system will be consisted by a lot of diferent layers in the future, and this current version of the Learning Orchestra will be only one of several layers existent in Leanrning Orchestra.
+As we can see on figure above, the Learning Orchestra system will be composed of a set of integration layers.
+The ML Tollkits layer is just one integration service among others.

 The data scientist will be enable to deploy the Learning Orchestra ML toolkits layer alone or in conjunction with other layers, like AutoML, Training, Monitoring and so forth.
 The idea is to give flexibility for the data scientist, since a specific tuning or distributed training tool is not always necessary.
-The ML toolkits layer is sufficient for developing the entire ML pipeline as we will see, but sometimes the data scientist requires some extra services, like AutoML.
+The ML toolkits layer is sufficient for developing the entire ML pipeline as we can see, but sometimes the data scientist requires some extra services, like AutoML.

 ### Contributors :sparkles: